How Property Tax Appeal/Protest Works

 Next, we await the informal protest process and negotiate the fair market value with the tax appraiser.
 Generally, most negotiations will end at this stage and we will have a successful outcome.
 If we do not feel that the negotiations are fair, we will contact you at this point and determine whether you would like us to go through a formal protest.
 If you choose to go through the formal process, we will attend the formal protest on your behalf.

-Last year, we did approximately 100 protests and had a 95% success rate in reducing the appraised value of the properties.
+Over the last few years, we’ve completed hundreds of protests and have a 95% success rate in reducing the appraised value of the properties.
 Those that we were able to reduce ranged anywhere from a 2% reduction to a 30% reduction.

 - One property had been increasing in value for multiple years and our client decided to protest.
 We were able to take their property from $418,950 down to $386,587 in market value.
 An 8% reduction or $32,363 reduction in market value.